 Air New Zealand has begun modification work on the first of its eight Boeing 777-200ERs that are due to be upgraded, and it is also planning a streamlined maintenance timetable enabled by fleet modernization moves.
 The first of the -200ERs is undergoing cabin modification at the carrier’s technical operations base at Auckland International Airport.
 The intention is to better align the -200ERs with the carrier’s newer 777-300ERs and the 787-9s that will begin arriving in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Fleet Upgrades Mean Maintenance Changes For Air NZ".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Fleet Upgrades Mean Maintenance Changes For Air NZ".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.